-Tenderers will be required to provide a price for the external audit of each audit for each financial year, from 30 June 2019 through to 30 June 2023.
-It is not envisaged the price for the audit services will deviate from the agreed prices over the life of the contract, unless the scope of the audits change and the Principal agrees to the changes.
+- 1.3.1 Tenderers will be required to provide a fixed price for the external audit of each audit for the year ending 30 June 2019.
+Tenderers must indicate the proposed method of escalation, if any, over the life of the agreement. - 1.3.2 It is not envisaged the price for the audit services will deviate from the agreed prices over the life of the contract, unless the scope of the audits change and the Principal agrees to the changes.